MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create a SCOM managed instance

+To create a SCOM managed instance, follow these steps:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 Search for and select **SCOM Managed Instance**.
 1. On the **Overview** page, you have three options:
     - **Pre-requisites**: Allows you to view the prerequisites.